 But we strongly caution against that.

 What if the client’s project goes way overtime, for example?
-That would be terrible for your cashflow.
+Your costs would blow out and east significantly into your profit.

 Your service doesn’t have to be just one video you’re providing to your client at the end of the project.